the-teachingRSE-project/bibliography/README.md

 git push
 ```

 In your pull request, you should see `bibliography` as a one-line modification, with the comment `Submodule bibliography added at <commit hash>`.
 Make sure that this commit hash points to the state of the bibliography repository you want to.
+This means that it should not point to a commit in your fork not on the main repository.
+Be careful also to not point to a commit that you later squash.